 Weakened immune system

 A healthy immune system often successfully fights TB bacteria, but your body can't mount an effective defense if your resistance is low.
-A number of diseases and medications can weaken your immune system, including:
+A number of diseases, conditions and medications can weaken your immune system, including:

 - Severe kidney disease